UO-BS/Connect4/README.md

 To run the Demo:

-Windows Graphical version: Currently in development...
+Windows Graphical version: Download "bin" and "resources" folder and run mainGUI.exe.

-Windows System: run main.exe from bin folder.
+Windows System: Download and run main.exe (from the bin folder).

 Linux System: compile .cpp files, then run the generated executable from terminal.